marmelab/connect-four-reboot/Readme.md

   ]
   => tokens must fall to the bottom of the column.

-- you must respect the correct number of tokens for each player: they must have the same number of tokens +/-1 (depending of who have played first)
+- You must respect the correct number of tokens for each player: they must have the same number of tokens +/-1 (depending on who have played first).

 3. Save the file
    Save the game grid where you want, in the format shown above, in a text (json) file.